autmav/autmav_reviews/summaries/Tracking.md

 1. Is not mentioned.

 2. A deep CNN named Faster R-CNN which achieved the state of the art performance in object detection (to localize multiple human beings from frame to frame in video stream) and Hungarian Algorithm (data association problem in visual tracking) for the purpose of human detection and tracking are used.
 Tracking-by-detection approaches is adopted.

-3. Their method tracks human movements by detecting exactly the region of the human at every time step, the produced bounding boxes will be changed based on the detected region and the detected person will be assigned to a tracklet based on the data distribution in the video frame.
+Their method tracks human movements by detecting exactly the region of the human at every time step, the produced bounding boxes will be changed based on the detected region and the detected person will be assigned to a tracklet based on the data distribution in the video frame.
 (Other details are explained in other parts.)

+3. They did't use guidance and control strategies.

 4. With a low error acceptance rate, our method outperforms the other trackers in terms of predicting human locations.
 This system can follow the objects of interest flexibly by adaptable bounding boxes based on changes in object appearance information during tracking, which is more practical and convenient for further processing.